 Support for students with diagnosed disabilities is provided by Warner Pacific and is consistent with Section 504 of the Rehabilitation Act and the Americans with Disabilities Act (ADA).
-Free and appropriate academic assistance and classroom accommodations are available to students who have been diagnosed with a qualifying disorder.
-Students seeking reasonable accommodations should contact the Disabilities Resources Coordinator or the Director of Academic Success to arrange an appointment to discuss academic or classroom challenges and to develop an accommodation plan.
-In order to draft a plan, assessment records from within the last three years will need to be submitted.
+Appropriate academic assistance, classroom and housing accommodations are available to students who have been diagnosed with a qualifying disorder.
+Students seeking academic or residential accommodations should contact the Disabilities Resources Coordinator or the Director of Academic Success to arrange an appointment to discuss academic or housing challenges and to develop an accommodation plan.
+In order to draft a plan, current assessment records will need to be submitted.